 At Pisatahua, we are committed to supporting your post-retreat integration.
 Our staff is here to assist you throughout this transitional period.
 During a retreat, we provide specific integration techniques and hold optional group discussions.
 After a retreat, we continue to stay in touch and encourage you to contact our staff anytime.

 The duration of the ‘post-dieta’ depends on the length of the retreat and the plant(s) dieted.
 Generally speaking, guests should avoid heavily processed foods and consume a high ratio of fresh fruits and vegetables.
 A light vegetarian diet is recommended.
 Individuals should consume lots of water and avoid non-natural cosmetic products.

-Following a 9-day retreat, we recommend avoiding the following for a minimum of one week:
+Following a 10-day retreat, we recommend avoiding the following for a minimum of 5-days:

 - Alcohol or Drugs

 - Pork or Red Meat

 - Processed Sugars